jodreports/jodreports-2.x/jodreports-webapp/README.txt

 (You are free to modify the sample webapp as a starting point for your own webapp without restrictions.)

-JODReports includes the following third-party libraries so you must agree to their respective licenses as well
+JODReports sample webapp includes the following third-party libraries so you must agree to their respective licenses as well

  * FreeMarker - http://www.freemarker.org